mware-solutions/h2o-3/h2o-docs/src/product/flow/README.md

   - String
   - Invalid

 You can search for a column by entering it in the *Search by column name...* entry field above the first column name entry field.
-As you type, H2O displays the columns that match the specified search terms.
+As you type, Tetra displays the columns that match the specified search terms.

 **Note**: Only custom column names are searchable.
 Default column names cannot be searched.